Literature: Venus in Furs

 (Venus im Pelz

 ) is a book, published in 1870, by Leopold Sacher-Masoch that largely led to him lending his name to the term Masochism.
 It deals with his fantasies of a pale skinned woman wearing furs (hence the name) and dominating him.
 It was supposed to be part of a larger series of novellas, covering all of human life.
 Sacher-Masoch never finished the series, and what he did write apart from Venus

 The plot: Severin, a young nobleman, falls in love with the beautiful Wanda, whom he calls his "Venus in Fur

 ."
 He tells her about his fantasy of her whipping and dominating him as her slave.
 She tells him that's not her thing but agrees to give it a try if it will make him happy, so they start living as mistress and slave (they even sign a contract, explicitly stating this).
 Shortly after Severin begins to feel that Wanda's taking things a little too far, she falls in love with Alexis, a dominant Greek guy, whom she allows to brutally whip the narrator.
 Later, after the Greek has died, she tells her (now ex-)slave that she might have married him... if only he hadn't been that perverted and insisted on being her slave — women can only respect men who are strong, not submissive.

 What did Severin learn from his experience?
 He tells us:

 "Woman, as nature has created her and as man at present is educating her, is his enemy.
 She can only be his slave or his despot, but never his companion.
 This she can become only when she has the same rights as he, and is his equal in education and work."Velvet Underground

-made a well-known song from it, and there have obviously been several film adaptations.
+wrote a well-known song based on it, and there have obviously been several film adaptations.
 Some even attempt to be artsy!